roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

 1. _**Booking Service**_ listens to **RESERVED_BOOKING_EVENT** and set the current booking request to _done_.

-### Workflow

-In order to demonstrate the architecture we will have to prepare and operate data by creating parking slots, booking the slot and reserving the slot after the customer paid the billing total.
+In order to demonstrate the publish and subscribe pattern, we will have to prepare and operate data by creating parking slot, booking the slot and reserving the slot after the customer paid the billing total.

 > Important: You may need to ssh to the given service container via `docker exec -it <service_container_id> bash` to set and operate data via CLI.